pranavhegde006/pranavhegde006/README.md

 <h1 align="center">Hi 👋, I'm Pranav</h1>
 <h3 align="center">A passionate student developer from India</h3>

-- 🌱 I’m currently learning **NLP, Network security and MERN**
+- 🌱 I’m currently learning **NLP, Network security and MERN**.

+- 📚 Currently a computer science sophomore at PES University, Bangalore.

-- 👨‍💻 All of my projects are available at [https://github.com/pranavhegde006](https://github.com/pranavhegde006)
+- 👨‍💻 All of my projects are available at  <a href="https://github.com/pranavhegde006">Github</a>     [https://github.com/pranavhegde006](https://github.com/pranavhegde006).

 - 📫 How to reach me **pranavrhegde@pesu.pes.edu**